-- Your babies lips turning purple or blue.
+- Your baby’s lips turning purple or blue.

 - The chest rise and fall looking more pronounced.

-A new onset constant or severe cough accompanied by drool.
+New onset of constant or severe cough accompanied by the drool.

 If your baby has a fever, which is a temperature of 100.4 or greater.